 Miami's deepest run in the NCAA tournament came in 2002, when Lantagne Welch reached the Sweet Sixteen in just her second season at the helm.

 Despite restarting a program from scratch, Lantagne Welch recorded winning seasons in 10 of her 12 years on the bench at Miami, including six seasons with 20 or more wins.
 For her entire tenure, Lantagne Welch averaged just over 20 wins per season.

 Lantagne Welch comes from a volleyball-oriented family.
 Her parents, Joe and JoAnn, owned a successful volleyball scouting service, while her sister, Jenelle, was an All-American at the University of Pittsburgh and has also coached at the Division-I level.

 Lantagne Welch was also a highly successful player, finishing as the all-time leader in assists, digs, and matches played at the University of Maryland after an illustrious four-year career as a setter from 1990-1993.
 She was an All-ACC honoree three times, including First Team nods in her junior and senior seasons.

 Her coaching career began at her alma mater in 1994, where she served one year as an assistant coach.
-She served as a graduate assistant at Ohio State in 1995 before moving to Texas A&M in 1997.
-Her three year spell in College Station resulted in three trips to the NCAAs and an Elite Eight appearance in 1999.
+She served as a graduate assistant at Ohio University in 1995 before moving to Texas A&M in 1997.
+Her three-year spell in College Station resulted in three trips to the NCAAs and an Elite Eight appearance in 1999.

 Lantagne Welch and her husband, Wesley Paul Welch, were married in 2002 in Encinitas.
 They have two children - daughter Riley Jaye (born 2004) and son Ayden Fletcher (born 2007).